Alzheimer’s and Journaling: Expressive Writing for Coping

 Exploring the potential of this reflective practice as a memory enhancement tool offers an intriguing avenue for further study.

-The emerging field of digital journaling presents the possibility of leveraging to create effective memory triggers.
+The emerging field of digital journaling presents the possibility of leveraging technology to create effective memory triggers.

 The advent of digital journaling has revolutionised the traditional practice by: